anthonyjdella/my-resume/Resume.md

     - Removing redundancy (steps and jobs), performing a shallow clone instead of a full clone (which basically just clones the changes you made rather than all of the commit history), reduce mutation testing time by implementing incremental mutation analysis that only checks for new code, running stages in parallel/asyncronously instead of step-by-step, & caching data of dependencies instead of downloading them each time.
 4. Chaos Engineering for Spring Boot is a dependency that adds Spring Boot Actuator endpoints to your application.
 All you have to do is hit these endpoints at runtime to run assaults.
 The three main assaults are latency, exception, and appkiller.
 Latency adds a specified amount of latency to a request, so you can see how your service responds (i.e will it timeout).
 Exception assaults determine what happens incase of specified exceptions (i.e what happens if a database connection is down and throws an exception).
 AppKiller assaults shut down the application to see how it responds (i.e will it startup again).
 5. We use a framework called CodeceptJS to write scenarios in Gherkin language, an easy to read language for everyone, to perform end to end user interface tests that automatically flow through a workflow to validate business scenarios.
 6. Created documentation for our web services as well as other solutions.
-Implemented best practices for commit messages, semantic versioning, dependency updater, code formatting, logging framework (using SLF4J to log not only a message, but also metadata related to input parameters), team dashboards and metrics, etc.
+Implemented best practices for commit messages, semantic versioning, dependency updater, code formatting, logging framework (using SLF4J to log not only a message, but also metadata related to input parameters), team dashboards and metrics, etc. These dashboards identified the health of our services and downstream services and alerted us if they are down.

 ---